rsalsamendi/salsablog/index.md

 RUN apt-get install -y build-essential
 ```

-Now create the docker image.
-This is a one time step that ensures everyone, including the build machine, is using an identical build environment.
+Now create the docker container image.
+This is done once at proect setup, and anytime a new build dependency is added.
+The docker container ensures everyone, including the build machine, is using an identical build environment.
 Typically after you create the docker, you push it to a repository so it can be shared with others, and the build machines.
 I leave the details of that exercise to the reader.
 ```
 ryan$ docker build -t devcontainer:1.0 -f ./Dockerfile .
 [+] Building 21.6s (7/7) FINISHED